ML-Bioinfo-CEITEC/genome_browser/Documentation.md

     `pip install -r requirements.txt`

-3. Go to GCP website and download secrets.py file from [genome-browser-secrets-bucket](https://console.cloud.google.com/storage/browser/genome-browser-secrets-bucket;tab=objects?forceOnBucketsSortingFiltering=false&project=spring-ranger-289710&prefix=&forceOnObjectsSortingFiltering=false).
+4. Go to GCP website and download secrets.py file from [genome-browser-secrets-bucket](https://console.cloud.google.com/storage/browser/genome-browser-secrets-bucket;tab=objects?forceOnBucketsSortingFiltering=false&project=spring-ranger-289710&prefix=&forceOnObjectsSortingFiltering=false).
-4. Put the `secrets.py` file to the `api/db` folder
+5. Put the `secrets.py` file to the `api/db` folder
-5. Run `db/yaml_gen.py` script (for example in console with `python db/yaml_gen.py` command)
+6. Run `db/yaml_gen.py` script (for example in console with `python db/yaml_gen.py` command)

-6. Whitelist your IP in public IP section of the SQL database (Needed only for local running and new dataset upload)
+7. Whitelist your IP in public IP section of the SQL database (Needed only for local running and new dataset upload)
     - go to [database connections tab](https://console.cloud.google.com/sql/instances/genome-browser-db/connections?project=spring-ranger-289710)
     - click on add network and add your [ipv4 adress](https://whatismyipaddress.com/) to the list

     ![](https://user-images.githubusercontent.com/30112906/94141254-c0099d00-fe6c-11ea-92e4-bcc4dc2b0b8f.PNG)

+    - click Save

 # Running the app locally
 > Prerequisities: you have completed the setting up part
-1) go to `config.py` and change the `deploy_mode` variable to `False`
+1) go to `db/config.py` and change the `deploy_mode` variable to `False`
 2) from the `api` folder, run the command `python main.py`
-3) the app is now running on your local URL (printed to console) connected to gcp SQL database
+3) the app is now running on your local URL (printed to console) connected to GCP SQL database
 4) [Optional] If you want to change the database connection to a local database, change the POSTGRES dictionary values in secrets.py (`public host` variable would be `localhost`)
+5) [Optional] Change the `app.config['DEBUG']` to `True` in `main.py` to see debug messages when developing the app

 # Uploading new data